 Common signs include:

-• Shifting priorities: Goals that once felt essential may lose their appeal, while connection and purpose become more important.
+- Shifting priorities: Goals that once felt essential may lose appeal while connection and purpose become more important.

-• Questioning old beliefs: Long-held assumptions about success or relationships may begin to feel hollow.
+- Questioning old beliefs: Long-held assumptions about success or relationships may feel hollow.

-This process often resembles the hero’s journey, where you’re called to step into unknown territory and evolve.
+This often mirrors the hero’s journey—being called to step into unknown territory and evolve.

 New Perceptions and Sensitivities